OR WAIT 15 SECS

 President Bush is stepping up his efforts to push for caps on medical malpractice awards.
-At a recent event in
+At a recent event in Illinois, Bush called on Congress to control the rising costs of healthcare by enacting such reform.

 "The U.S. Congress needs to pass real medical liability reform this year," he said.
 "And because the system is so unpredictable, there is a constant risk of being hit by a massive jury award.
 Doctors end up paying tens of thousands, or even hundreds of thousands of dollars, to settle claims out of court, even when they know they have done nothing wrong."